utensil/blog/content/posts/transformer/index.md

 $$ Y = X \triangleright \operatorname{LN_pre} \triangleright \operatorname{Stage} \triangleright (X + \cdot) \triangleright \operatorname{LN_post} $$

-Now we are ready to recover the architecture diagram of the transformer layer seen in literature (using only Pre-$\operatorname{LayerNorm}$):
+Now we are ready to recover a architecture diagram of the transformer layer like the ones in literatures (but using only $\operatorname{LN_pre}$):

 {{< figure src="./transformer_layer.drawio.svg" class="center">}}